![]() |

 // This Function Provides Delay In Milliseconds Using DWT __STATIC_INLINE void DWT_Delay_ms(volatile uint32_t au32_milliseconds) { uint32_t au32_initial_ticks = DWT->CYCCNT; uint32_t au32_ticks = (HAL_RCC_GetHCLKFreq() / 1000); au32_milliseconds *= au32_ticks; while ((DWT->CYCCNT - au32_initial_ticks) < au32_milliseconds); } |

-The timer Prescaler is set up depending on the Fsys clock so that each timer tick accounts for a 1-microsecond time unit.
+The timer Prescaler is set up depending on the FSYS clock so that each timer tick accounts for a 1-microsecond time unit.
 This information is stored in a static global variable in the code file and you don’t have to manually figure anything out.
-Jut initialize the timer delay function and you’re good to go.
-If another timer to be used for this task, you’ll only have to change this line down below.
+Just initialize the timer delay function and you’re good to go.
+If another timer is to be used for this task, you’ll only have to change this line down below.

 1 2 |